Guide to buying a used RV

 – Improved rigidity for excellent handling

-The Toyo Open Country H/T is a versatile tire for both RVs and high-torque diesel trucks towing trailers.
+The Toyo Open Country H/T is a versatile tire for RVs and high-torque diesel truck towing trailers.
 It starts at $127 per tire.

 3. Goodyear Tires Wrangler HT

-Next up is the Goodyear Wrangler HT, an all-season highway tire that’s perfect for class B and C motorhomes.
+Next is the Goodyear Wrangler HT, an all-season highway tire perfect for class B and C motorhomes.
 It features:

 – A solid center rib for even tread wear